 As Treasurer and main article writer for Clan Scott Scotland and now also as Secretary and Deputy Chairman, his drive and enthusiasm for this group knows no bounds.
 Last year he penned about 60+ articles as well as our quarterly Bellendean Bugle editions sent to Members.

 He sees the future as very bright for our Clan Scott Scotland, and all who choose to celebrate the name Scott, or just simply browse amongst the many excellent pages we now have on our website about all things "Scott".
 Even son Fraser, this year, is helping out with both our Instagram and Facebook pages.

-Derek is now a Special Adviser on the Clan Scott Scotland - the other Executive Committee Members have undrtaken not to treat Derek as roughly as in this graphic...
+Derek is now a Special Adviser to Clan Scott Scotland - the other Executive Committee Members have undertaken not to treat Derek as roughly as in this graphic...